 Now you are ready to tackle the long drive to Eugene.
 The road through the Willamette Forrest (Oregon 126 W) is a two-lane highway.
 You will see a few small towns on the way.
 And by small, I mean the kind where if you blink, you miss the town.
 But mostly, you follow the McKenzie River as it winds its way out of the mountains across the state.

 Skirting Around Eugene And Heading To The Coast Of Oregon

 Wow!
 This is the place to go.
 As you can see by the long lines out the door, everyone stops here.
 The Cresswell Bakery prides itself on being “hyper-local.”
 It is a fantastic bakery but also serves breakfast and lunch, all made from scratch.
 My meat pie was to die for.
-Appetites sated its time to head onwards to the coast.
+Appetites sated it was time to head onward to the coast.
 After all, you can’t have a Pacific Coast road trip in the middle of Oregon.

 Just before you see the coast, Oregon HWY 38 meets US 101, the Pacific Coast Highway, and we head south.
 We miss the turnoff after Winchester Bay to the Umpqua Lighthouse State Park.
 Fortunately, there is a second access road, and we can backtrack.
 I am a big fan of lighthouses.